The Man Who Finds A Wife, Finds A Treasure

 Paul tells us, “Now concerning the things of which you wrote to me: It is good for a man not to touch a woman.
 Nevertheless, because of sexual immorality, let each man have his own wife, and let each woman have her own husband.
 Let the husband render to his wife the affection due her, and likewise also the wife to her husband.
 The wife does not have authority over her own body, but the husband does.
 And likewise the husband does not have authority over his own body, but the wife does.
 Do not deprive one another except with consent for a time, that you may give yourselves to fasting and prayer; and come together again so that Satan does not tempt you because of your lack of self-control.
 But I say this as a concession, not as a commandment.
 For I wish that all men were even as I myself.
 But each one has his own gift from God, one in this manner and another in that.
 But I say to the unmarried and to the widows: It is good for them if they remain even as I am; but if they cannot exercise self-control, let them marry.
 For it is better to marry than to burn with passion.”

-If your spouse is hungry, feed him or her and satisfy.
+Therefore, if your spouse is hungry, feed him or her and satisfy.

 Husbands, “He who finds a wife finds a good thing, And obtains favor from the Lord.”

 “Wives, submit to your own husbands, as to the Lord.
-For the husband is head of the wife, as also Christ is head of the church; and He is the Savior of the body.
+For the husband is head of the wife, as also Christ is head of the church; and He is the Saviour of the body.
 Therefore, just as the church is subject to Christ, so let the wives be to their own husbands in everything.
 Husbands, love your wives, just as Christ also loved the church and gave Himself for her, that He might sanctify and cleanse her with the washing of water by the word, that He might present her to Himself a glorious church, not having spot or wrinkle or any such thing, but that she should be holy and without blemish.
 So husbands ought to love their own wives as their own bodies; he who loves his wife loves himself.
 For no one ever hated his own flesh, but nourishes and cherishes it, just as the Lord does the church.
 For we are members of His body, of His flesh and of His bones.
 “For this reason a man shall leave his father and mother and be joined to his wife, and the two shall become one flesh.”
 This is a great mystery, but I speak concerning Christ and the church.
 Nevertheless let each one of you in particular so love his own wife as himself, and let the wife see that she respects her husband.”

 Just as the church, the bride of Christ, is subject to the Lord, so the wife is subject to her husband, and just as Christ loved the Church with all provision, even taking responsibility for her on a cross, so the husband must love his wife with all provision and take responsibility for her, even to the point of death.

-We all have disagreements and at times those differences can be fiery, but Paul said, “Be angry, and do not sin”: do not let the sun go down on your wrath, nor give place to the devil.”
+We all have disagreements, and at times those differences can be fiery, but Paul said, “Be angry, and do not sin”: do not let the sun go down on your wrath, nor give place to the devil.”

 My beloved, never sleep on anger or offence, for like cancer it will grow.

-The same can be said regarding our relationship with Christ, for we are all individual members of one body (1 CORINTHIANS 12-12-13), the bride of Christ (REVELATION 19:7; 21:2 and 9-10).
+The same can be said regarding our relationship with Christ and our brethren, for we are all individual members of one body (1 CORINTHIANS 12-12-13), the bride of Christ (REVELATION 19:7; 21:2 and 9-10).

 In Christ we believers are all equal, no one is above or below another, and are all called with individual purpose, and Christ is the head “For as the body is one and has many members, but all the members of that one body, being many, are one body, so also is Christ.
 For by one Spirit we were all baptized into one body—whether Jews or Greeks, whether slaves or free—and have all been made to drink into one Spirit.
 For in fact the body is not one member but many.”